 That’s one key reason.
 A lot of the other reasons why you need to keep user in the loop is not every problem can be fixed by changing the configuration.
-[00:31:00] Sometimes you have to change the app.
+Sometimes you have to change the app.
 Sometimes you have to allocate more resources.
 Sometimes you actually have to change the data layout.
 So all of these things have to be incorporated into this entire mechanism so that we can actually build a usable system.

 One is, and we’ll be talking about both of these in the Spark Summit that Jules mentioned is happening in April.
 So we’d love to tell you more about these areas of work that we’re doing.
 One is, we’re creating a chat bot on top of all of this complicated machinery for predictions and whatnot because in a lot of time it’s all about demystifying performance.

-Tell the user in plain English what is happening, where the bottleneck is, [00:32:00] rather than getting lost in all of this when you’re trying to fix problems automatically.
+Tell the user in plain English what is happening, where the bottleneck is, rather than getting lost in all of this when you’re trying to fix problems automatically.
 So as we took this out to more and more users, it became clear that you can do some things with the UI, you can do some things with intelligent algorithms, but it’s all about ultimately simplify the information, demystify, present it to them in a way they can consume.

 So that’s one of the talks that I will be giving.
 Really excited about that and how that is turning out.
 Another one is I talked about individual applications, a Spark query, a Python, PySpark program, and whatnot.
 A lot of time, what operations teams are interested in are not just individual apps, they’re interested in optimizing the entire cluster, they’re interested in cutting down costs.

 So these are two things that we’re doing.
 And that is my last slide, everyone.
 So in summary, exciting opportunities to apply AI and machine learning algorithms to solve real problems that a lot of the app devs here, operations teams here, are actually facing.
 And we would love your collaboration.
 We would your love your feedback.

 We will allow you to try some of the things that we are actually developing.
 Please attend our Spark Summit talks.
 And last but not the least, we really are looking for great talent, because, these sort of problems can only be solved by what I like to call a performance data scientist, who understands the systems, who understand performance, who has faced these problems and who has a knack of working with data and working with algorithms.
 So that’s it.

 Moderator: Thank you.
-[00:34:00] Thank you for that wonderful insightful talk.
+Thank you for that wonderful insightful talk.
 We have got a few minutes.
 Any questions?